A00430396/Take_Home_test/dockercompose/README.md

 Instructions: -

-Clone that repository on local
+Clone that repository on local and run following command: -
 $ cd dockercompose
 $ docker-compose up